sebsto/cdk-ipv6/README.md

-# Welcome to your CDK TypeScript project!
+# CDK IPv6

-This is a blank project for TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+This is a sample CDK script to deploy an IPv6 VPC.

 ## Useful commands